 Introverts face their own set of challenges when homeschooling.
-The advantage is knowing ahead of time what the main issue is: You need time alone to recharge.
+Your advantage is knowing ahead of time your main issue: You need time alone to recharge.

 Note that time alone is a need, not a want.
 Time alone for an introvert is not a luxury.
 It’s really not an option.
 It is something you have to have in order to be healthy.
 In order to stay sane.
 If you have any lingering doubts about the legitimate, hardwired needs of introverts, please get Quiet: The Power of Introverts in a World That Can’t Stop Talking.

-brainstormed schemed ways to get a break.
-(Granted I only have one child so my take on this might vary compared to the mom of many children.)
+brainstormed schemed ways to get a break that works for my particular situation with an only child.
+My take on this might be different compared to the mom of many children.
 In addition, your needed break level might vary from mine.
 For example, some introverted moms talk about the afternoon quiet time in their home.
 I’m glad that works for them.
 I have never found that to work.
-I need time ALONE, not quiet time.
+I need time alone, not quiet time.
 Every time I’m interrupted, it disrupts my recharging.
 (Yes, I am super high on the introversion end of the spectrum.)
 So when I’m strategizing for time alone to recharge, I’m looking for true time alone.

-If you have a friend nearby who will trade off child care with you once a week, this can be a great solution.
-You take her children for a few hours one day and she takes your another day.
+Trade Off Childcare: If you have a friend nearby who will trade off child care with you once a week, this can be a great solution.
+You take her children for a few hours one day and she takes yours another day.
 You’ll have a noisy house to deal with one day a week, but you’ll also get time to yourself to look forward to.

-My husband and I both work from home and we hire a babysitter to come over for two and a half hours once a week or so.
+Hire A Babysitter: My husband and I are self-employed at home so we hire a babysitter to come over for two and a half hours once a week or so.
 We use the time to work, but it could also be used as a break for mom.
 Use the time to get out of the house or train your children that when the babysitter is at the house, you are not available.

-Whichever you choose, use it for introverted time.
-Don’t waste it on Facebook or mindlessly watching a sitcom that does nothing to recharge you.
+Get Up Early Or Stay Up Late: Whichever you choose, use it for introverted time.
+Don’t waste it on social media or mindlessly watching a sitcom that does nothing to recharge you.
 Do something with the time to take care of your introverted self.

 While some people might be aghast at suggesting using electronic babysitters, I look at it this way.
 I’m already spending a lot of time with my child as both her work-at-home mother and homeschool teacher.
 We’re together all the time.
 She’s getting a focused education that works well for her learning style.
 Using electronics for an hour or two a day is not going to undermine any of that.
 And if letting her watch Sleeping Beauty again or play Minecraft or use Reading Rainbow on the Kindle means that I can function better as her mother, then as far as I’m concerned it is win-win.